rust-lang/rfcs/text/0000-const-type-inference.md

 However, after 7 years it is now time to revisit this topic:

-- The things that can be done in a const expression has been greatly expanded since 2017, which means that it is more likely to use a complicated type or an unnameable type on const/static items.
+- The things that can be done in a const expression has been greatly expanded since 2017, which means that it is more likely to use a complicated type or an unnamable type on const/static items.
 - It is now possible to use impl types in function returns (although having impl type aliases could provide a similar solution for const and statics)
 - Const and static aren't necessarily at the top level.
 It feels weird that the type can be elided on a let statement inside a function, but not on a const or static inside a function
 - The original RFC resolution of **postpone** was made at least partially based on statistics done by @schuster.
-This RFC was proposed with the motivation of enabling the use of unnameable types in const/static items.
+This RFC was proposed with the motivation of enabling the use of unnamable types in const/static items.
 Because this RFC enables new behaviors, data on current usage isn't very useful for determining how much it might improve language expressiveness.